FREQUENTLY ASKED QUESTIONS

 The Camp Week

-Campers will be provided an official Pirates Camp uniform on the first morning of their camp session.
-On the first day of the session, campers should arrive dressed as follows:
+Ballplayers will be provided an official Pirates Camp uniform on the first morning of their camp session.
+On the first day of the session, ballplayers should arrive dressed as follows:

 - Regular T-shirt (regular cotton or performance wear)